hasyimibhar/FGUI/README.md

 - OSX support
 - ~~Proper transformation using matrices (currently only supports positioning and scaling)~~
 - ~~Proper z-ordering (same convention as cocos2d)~~
-- Change the API, replacing all the `create` methods with one `addElement`, so that the user can create their own elements
+- ~~Change the API, replacing all the `create` methods with one `addElement`, so that the user can create their own elements~~
-- Folowing the change above, I will probably need to separate all the classes into individual .m/.h pair (it's starting to confuse me!)
+- ~~Folowing the change above, I will probably need to separate all the classes into individual .m/.h pair (it's starting to confuse me!)~~
-- More documentation (especially on how you can create your own modular GUI groups by subclassing `FGUILayer`)
+- Modify the code so that `setup` method is not necessary, and initialization can be done inside the `init` method

 ###Usage

 FGUI uses the familiar scene-graph style of structuring elements in cocos2d.

+#####FGUIRoot
+`FGUIRoot` is obviously the root of the entire FGUI scene graph.
+Each `FGUIRoot` contains a `CCSpriteBatchNode`, which should contain all of your UI assets packed together (using [Zwoptex](http://zwopple.com/zwoptex/), [TexturePacker](http://www.codeandweb.com/texturepacker), etc).

 	#import "FGUI.h"